-rials, you ca mail or the If you would like to reduce the costs incurred by AMC Networks Inc, in maling proxy materials, you can consent to receiving all future proxy statements, proxy cards and Form To-Ks electronically via email or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access stockholder communications electronically in future years.
+If you would like to reduce the costs incurred by AMC Networks Inc. in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and Form 10-Ks electronically via email or the Internet.
+To sign up for electronic delivery, please follows the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access stockholder communications electronically in future years.